-"Only if you're quiet, Emma has had quite a day; it's not often that I get to deliver twins the first time around."
+The doctor thought for a moment, "Only if you're quiet, Emma has had quite a day; it's not often that I get to deliver twins the first time around."

-"Yes, sir.
+"Yes, Sir.
 A boy and a girl to be precise."
 The doctor watched William closely just to make sure he wasn't going to pass out.